Blog

 By Julie Stahl

-Fifty days or seven weeks after Passover, Jewish people celebrate Shavuot (“weeks” in Hebrew), also known as the Feast of Weeks.
-At the same time, Christians celebrate Pentecost, (“fifty days” in Greek).
+Fifty days or seven weeks after Passover, Jewish people celebrate Shavuot (“weeks” in Hebrew).
+At the same time, Christians celebrate Pentecost (“fifty days” in Greek).

-According to Jewish tradition, God called Moses up to Mount Sinai and gave him the Law on Shavuot, which included the two tablets on which the Ten Commandments were written as well as the entire Torah.
+According to Jewish tradition, God called Moses up to Mount Sinai and gave him the Law—the two tablets on which the Ten Commandments were written—as well as the entire Torah on Shavuot.

-“Some Jewish people feel that the Torah is like the wedding ring between them and God in the spirit of the verse, ‘I will take you to be My wife forever.
-I will take you to be My wife in righteousness, justice, love, and compassion.
-I will take you to be My wife in faithfulness, and you will know Yahweh,’ (Hosea 2:19-20),” writes Rabbi Welton.
+Rabbi Welton adds, “Some Jewish people feel that the Torah is like the wedding ring between them and God in the spirit of the verse, ‘I will make you my wife forever, showing you righteousness and justice, unfailing love and compassion.
+I will be faithful to you and make you mine, and you will finally know me as the LORD’” (Hosea 2:19-20).

-“Each year on Shavuot we renew our nuptial vows to our Beloved.
-Many people have the custom to stay up all night, engaged in studying Torah to reenact the great excitement and love one has on their wedding night,” Welton said.
+He adds, “Each year on Shavuot we renew our nuptial vows to our Beloved.
+Many people have the custom to stay up all night, engaged in studying Torah to reenact the great excitement and love one has on their wedding night.”

-“There’re so many beautiful parallels that take place for Shavuot.
+Boaz Michael, founder of First Fruits of Zion, comments: “There’re so many beautiful parallels that take place for Shavuot.
 Imagine Mount Sinai with the mountains above it, the covenant given to the people of Israel.
-This reminds us of a chuppah (“canopy”) over a bride and a groom.
+This reminds us of a chuppah [“canopy”] over a bride and a groom.
 It tells us that God is making a covenant with His bride, Israel.
-There’s a marriage that takes place,” said Boaz Michael, Founder of First Fruits of Zion.
+There’s a marriage that takes place.”

-“Shavuot is the culmination of a series of events.
-We’ve finally been freed from slavery in Egypt, we’ve wandered through the wilderness, and now we’ve come to Mount Sinai.
-It’s here that we enter into an intimate relationship with God, through the giving of His commandments and then the covenant that He gives to us, the Torah,” says Michael.
+“Shavuot is the culmination of a series of events,” Michael continues.
+“We’ve finally been freed from slavery in Egypt, we’ve wandered through the wilderness, and now we’ve come to Mount Sinai.
+It’s here that we enter into an intimate relationship with God, through the giving of His commandments and then the covenant that He gives to us, the Torah.”

-“So this event links us to Acts chapter one verse eight where Jesus tells His disciples that they’re going to receive the Holy Spirit and take His message to Jerusalem, Judea, Samaria, and to the ends of the earth,” Michael added.
+He concludes: “So this event links us to Acts chapter one verse eight, where Jesus tells His disciples that they’re going to receive the Holy Spirit and take His message to Jerusalem, Judea, Samaria, and to the ends of the earth.”

 Three times a year, God commanded the Jewish people to come up to Jerusalem, and one of those times was Shavuot.

-“Three times a year all your males shall appear before the LORD your God in the place which He chooses: at the Feast of Unleavened Bread, at the Feast of Weeks, and at the Feast of Tabernacles; and they shall not appear before the LORD empty-handed” (Deuteronomy 16:16 NKJV).
+“All your males are to appear three times a year before the Lord your God in the place He chooses: at the Festival of Unleavened Bread, the Festival of Weeks, and the Festival of Booths.
+No one is to appear before the Lord empty-handed” (Deuteronomy 16:16).

-The New Testament records that Jews were gathered in Jerusalem from all over the world when the Holy Spirit was poured out on the day of Pentecost (see Acts 2).
+The New Testament records that Jews were gathered in Jerusalem from all over the world when the Holy Spirit was poured out on the day of Pentecost.

 Many Jewish people stay up all night on Shavuot to study the Scriptures.
-Then, before dawn, those in Jerusalem head to the Western Wall on foot where they pray and bless God.
 The Ten Commandments are read, and in many Jewish communities, the Book of Ruth is also read.
+Before dawn, those in Jerusalem head to the Western Wall on foot where they pray and bless God.

 Shavuot has become a time of eating dairy foods, chief among them cheesecake!